 The initial project area was covered by a VTEM survey that produced excellent magnetic responses and local conductive targets.
 Three target areas were refined on the ground using focused ARMIT surveys.

 A 4-hole drill program was completed in 2015 totalling 917 metres.
 The holes confirmed the presence of more intrusive ultramafic rocks (peridotite) than previously known in the eastern part of the project area.
 The intersected ultramafic rocks correlate very well with new magnetic trends returned from the VTEM survey and enhance the prospectivity of the entire area.
 Drill results include the first nickel-bearing sulphide intercept from the project, which returned 1.41% Ni, 0.05% copper, 0.30 g/t palladium and 0.04 g/t platinum over 0.5 metres.
 The high-grade intercept is surrounded by anomalous Ni-Cu-PGE values in sulphides within ultramafic rocks and intermediate lapilli tuffs.
 The mineralization remains open in all directions.
 The ultramafic rocks are likely feeders to komatiite flows known in the area.
 High-grade mineralization is directly associated with peridotite and supported by additional intervals of anomalous nickel in sulphides.
 To test the potential extensions of the nickel-bearing sulphides, down-hole EM surveys were completed in two holes to assist with future drill targeting.
 Several priority drill targets have been identified.
-On the basis of the results obtained to date, Sphinx is designing a follow-up exploration program which includes drilling of high priority targets.
+On the basis of the results obtained to date, Sphinx has designed a follow-up exploration program which includes drilling of high priority targets.
+Sphinx is currently seeking of a partner to fund the drilling program.

-Further to the initial program described above, Sphinx expanded its land position through 2 strategic acquisitions.
+Further to the initial program described above, Sphinx expanded its land position through two strategic acquisitions.

 The Marbridge underground nickel-copper mine produced 774,227 tonnes of ore grading 2.28% nickel and 0.1 % copper between 1962 and 1968, with 4 deposits being discovered by prospecting and surface drilling between 1957 and 1966.
 Marbridge is the only nickel mine in the Abitibi region to date.
 The deposits were previously operated under a joint venture between Falconbridge Nickel Mines and Marchant Mining, and then owned by Royal Nickel.
 An airborne electromagnetic survey was conducted by Royal Nickel over Marbridge in 2014.
 Results from this survey, and work conducted on the by Sphinx in 2014 and 2015, including drilling has defined several priority drill targets.
 There is significant potential for the discovery of high grade Ni-Cu-PGE sulphide deposits typical of the Raglan (Québec) and Kambalda type deposits (Western Australia).